-The Hon Anthony Roberts MP is the Minister for Industry, Resources and Energy in the NSW Government.
+The Hon Anthony Roberts MP is the Minister for Planning, Housing and The Special Minister of State in the NSW Government.

 A Member of the New South Wales Legislative Assembly, he has represented the Electorate of Lane Cove for the Liberal Party since 2003.

 Educated at Saint Ignatius’ College, Riverview, Anthony attended the University of Technology, Sydney, where he studied business and served as President of the UTS Union.
 In 2010, he graduated with a Masters of Arts in Strategic Communications from Charles Sturt University.

 In 1994 Anthony volunteered for military service, enlisting in the Australian Army Reserve and serving for nine years, retiring with the rank of Captain.
 During this period of service he was deployed to Bougainville as part of Operation Bel Isi, the Australian effort to monitor a ceasefire following years of civil unrest.

 Elected to Lane Cove Council in 1995, Anthony served two terms as a Councillor, including two years as Mayor.
 Between 1996 and 2003, Anthony served as an adviser to Prime Minister John Howard.

 In the NSW Parliament Anthony has served in several Shadow Portfolios, including Emergency Services, Juvenile Justice, Citizenship, Volunteering and the Arts.

 Following the Coalition victory in the March 2011 election, Anthony was appointed Minister for Fair Trading in the O’Farrell Government, assuming his position on 3 April 2011.

 Upon taking office, he immediately embarked on a wide-ranging Fair Trading reform agenda in areas including the State’s fifty year-old strata and community title laws, the home building sector, the retirement village industry, the motor vehicle industry, and the residential land lease communities sector.